passageidentity/passage-ios/README.md

 # Setup Guide

-Dowload the [DocC zip](docs/Passage.doccarchive.zip) in the `docs` folder.
+View the [Documentation Catalog](https://passageidentity.github.io/passage-ios/documentation/passage/) or dowload the [Documentation Catalog](docs/Passage.doccarchive.zip) to view in the Xcode Document Viewer.
 Follow the `Getting Started` guide which consists the following steps:

 1. Setup your Passage application